-Definition: This BMP requires the use of alternative drinking water sources, such as permanent or portable livestock water troughs placed away from the stream corridor.
-Implementing off-stream shade for livestock is encouraged where applicable.
-The water supplied to the facilities can be from any source, including pipelines, spring developments, water wells and ponds.
-In-stream watering facilities, such as stream crossings or access points, are not considered in this definition.
-The modeled benefits of alternative watering facilities can be applied to pasture acres in association with improved pasture management systems such as rotational grazing.
-This BMP is only applicable for livestock pastures that do not have stream exclusion practices, as pastures that exclude livestock from streams already provide alternative water sources as part of those practices.
+Definition: This BMP requires the use of alternative drinking water sources away from streams.
+The BMP may also include options to provide off-stream shade for livestock, and implementing a shade component is encouraged where applicable.
+The hypothesis on which this practice is based is that, given a choice between a clean and convenient off-stream water source and a stream, cattle will preferentially drink from off-stream water source and reduce the time they spend near and in streams.
+Alternative watering facilities typically involve the use of permanent or portable livestock water troughs placed away from the stream corridor.
+The source of water supplied to the facilities can be from any source including pipelines, spring developments, water wells, or ponds.
+In-stream watering facilities such as stream crossings or access points are not considered in this definition.
+The modeled benefits of alternative watering facilities can be applied to pasture acres in association with or without improved pasture management systems such as prescribed grazing or PIRG.

-NRCS practice(s) counted: 614 (Watering facility) Source of data: "Aggregated NRCS/FSA data"
+NRCS practice(s) counted: 614 (Watering facility)

+Source of data: "Aggregated NRCS/FSA data"

 Procedure used to compile data: none